dercode-solutions-2025/The-STAR-7-Virtual-Machine/examples/README.md

-# Remember: These test scripts assume the library is in the same directory.
+# Remember: These test scripts assume the library is in the same directory as the script.